himza25/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 9: Function that prints the 9 times table
 Task 10: Function that adds two integers
-Task 11: Function that prints all natural numbers from n to 98
+Task 11: Function that prints all natural numbers from n to 98 The function print_times_table prints the n times table, starting with 0.
+If n is greater than 15 or less than 0, the function will not print anything.